VisionLabs/torch-opencv/README.md

 [torch.LongStorage of size 3]
 ```

-You can use cv.IMREAD_GRAYSCALE to load
+You can use cv.IMREAD_GRAYSCALE to load image as grayscale.
 ```lua
 loadType = cv.IMREAD_GRAYSCALE
 src = cv.imread{imagePath, loadType}